kud/mcp-jenkins/README.md

   -- node ~/path/to/mcp-jenkins/dist/index.js
 ```

 ✅ Done!
-Now you can use Jenkins commands in Claude.
+Now you can use Jenkins commands in your AI assistant.

 ---